 Diet

-Given the size of its entire jaw, the locations of its teeth in contact, and the power it produces, it could readily puncture and shatter strong shells.
+Given the size of its entire jaw, the locations of its teeth in contact, and the power it produced, could readily puncture and shatter strong shells.
 As they grew older, their food likewise evolved, moving from small fish, sharks, and other squishy species to armored ammonites, placoderms, as well as other huge, protected animals.

 Reproduction